CSharpTeoMan911/Backend_Server_Application/README.md

 About
 _______

-This is a server application that has the function of a student records system.
+-This is a server application that has the function of a student records system.

-This application is a C# .NET Framework 4.8.
+-This application is a C# .NET Framework 4.8.
-The application works also with .NET 4.7.
+-The application works also with .NET 4.7.
-Versions below .NET Framework 4.7 are not guaranteed to work with this application.
+-Versions below .NET Framework 4.7 are not guaranteed to work with this application.
+- It is recommended to use VS2019 for this application.

 _______________________________________